 Since the needle can only change its length, not its width or height, we only compute the scale against points with $m_{ij}^{\bar{\bm{d}}} > 0$.
 With this assumption, we have the scale of the $i$-th needle with respect to the $j$-th point as

 For each needle, we compute the scale with respect to all valid points.
-Then, we choose the minimum value among all of the scales as the scale of the needle, and the scale is set to be a predefined $\bar{\bm{s}}_{\max}$ if there are no valid points or if $\bar{\bm{s}}_i > \bar{\bm{s}}_{\max}$, i.e.,
+Then, the minimum value among all of the scales is chosen as the scale of the needle.
+The scale is set to a predefined $\bar{\bm{s}}_{\max}$ if no valid points exists or if $\bar{\bm{s}}_i > \bar{\bm{s}}_{\max}$, i.e.,

 Then, we check the size of the needle scales and only consider needles with $\bar{\bm{s}}_i \geq \bar{\bm{s}}_{\min}$ as valid needles (orange needles shown in Fig.~\ref{fig:preview_concept_visualization}) and treat the rest as invalid needles (red needles shown in Fig.~\ref{fig:preview_concept_visualization}).
 For all valid needles, we compute the distance between the scaled needle's tip (green dots in Fig.~\ref{fig:preview_concept_visualization}) and the target $\bm{p}^\star \in \mathbb{R}^3$ (red dot in Fig.~\ref{fig:preview_concept_visualization}).
 Finally, we choose the needle with its scaled tip closest to the target as the chosen needle (blue needle in Fig.~\ref{fig:preview_concept_visualization}) and its scaled tip as the preview control target.
 The pseudo-code of this process is given in Algorithm~\ref{alg:preview}.